Skip to main content

 Frontend and backend applications should use the same version of DevExpress controls.

-5. Navigate to your folder, open the console and run the command below to install packages:
+5. Navigate to your folder, open the console, and run the command below to install packages:

 npm install

-6. Create a new webpack.config.js file and specify configuration settings as shown below.
+6. Create a webpack.config.js file and specify configuration settings as shown below.
 Define the index.js file as the bundle’s entry point (this file is created later) and the bundle.js file as the output file.

 var path = require('path');